42t43/DEMO/README.md

 ### [Deep Learning based Object Detection using YOLOv3 with OpenCV ( Python / C++ )](https://www.learnopencv.com/deep-learning-based-object-detection-using-yolov3-with-opencv-python-c/)

 The article about how to implement yolo on your computer.
 This article show python and c++ codes with explanation for each function.

+# Description

+### MNIST.ipynb

+My first machine learning program.
+I created this following tensorflow tutorial video at Scipy 2018 by google developers.
+I tried to use tensorflow for a while ago but it was complicated (code uses concept of session and graph to perform machine learning) and I could not understand it.
+However, tensorflow got updates and it became much more user friendly recently.
+The code has been simplified greatly thanks to kerns implementation.
+It no longer uses session and graphs but uses layer structure to create neural network model.
+Simple Dense layer model can be wrote in less than 5 lines of codes which is capable of classifying MNIST datasets.
+This simple example really helped me to get started with tensorflow and machine learning.
+I was surprise especially at the fact that you do not need extreme coding knowledge to create simple classifier.
+I also discovered google Colab which is web-based programming environment where you can learn python programming without worrying about installation of python and various other libraries.
+I highly recommend google colab especially for beginners since these installation and setting development environment is one of the most difficult part.

+### DogvsCat.ipynb

+As I learned tensor flow with Scipy 2018 youtube video, I realized Youtube tutorials are one of the most useful resources to learn programming.
+So I started searching other machine learning tutorials on youtube and I discovered Deep Learning tutorial by sendex where he explained each code and wrote them from scratch so that you can see how these programmers think and write their own program.
+This DogvsCat.ipynb is based on sendex tutorial.
+This model is trained by thousand of pictures of dogs and cats provided by Microsoft to classify them.
+In this tutorial, I learned file structure of these training datasets and main classifying python file.
+Because this model uses convolutional layers and huge number of pictures, it took a while to train the model with CPU.
+Thus, I decided to use GPU to train the model.
+To use GPU, I needed GPU version of tensorflow which requires really complicated installation process involving downloading specific NVIDIA driver and Visual Studio c++ to configure them.
+However, the training time is reduced dramatically form 12 minute with CPU version to 1 minute with GPU version.
+I also tested various model with slight changes of number of layers and neurons to search the most efficient model (result DogvsCat/TensorBoard.png).
+The results shows the model with 3 convolutional layer and no dense layer has highest 85% accuracy to classify Dog and Cat with 12500 sample pictures for each animals.
+As a test, I used picture of my dog and the model successfully classified my dog most of the time.
+It sometime failed to classify the image when animal is covered by object or picture is heavily blurred.
+After I finished this tutorial, I realized that machine learning involves preprocessing data more than adjusting network model.

+### Diamond.ipynb

+I used pandas library to preprocess csv datasets for machine learning.
+This model predict the price of diamond based on all the other information provided by Kaggle datasets such as size, color, and condition of the diamond.
+The model is trained by using sklearn library as a regression model.

+### YOLOv3/OD-tutorail.py

+After I watched ted talk about object detection (https://www.youtube.com/watch?v=Cgxsv1riJhI), I wanted to run that model on my computer.
+I discovered tutorial by Ivan Goncharov to run YOLOv3 object detection with python and opencv.
+I was surprise that yolo could run on my laptop and had decent frame rate (10~15 fps).
+I downloaded weight and configuration file from official website.
+I wrote main python program watching Ivan Goncharov tutorial.
+In this tutorial, I learned how to import already trained model and put detection box on video in realtime.
+I was surprise at how simple it is to use pre-trained model.
+Preprocessing video frame and putting detection box were more difficult to implement.